 Common usage has effectively changed the conventional nomenclature and you'll often hear typeface referred to as font since most of the usage of typefaces these days are through digital formats that require a font file.
 If you're a typography enthusiast or print designer you might still be partial to maintaining a distinction between the two and will most likely refer to the 'typeface' you're using.
-But when moving into the digital realm, you'll be installing that typeface via font or font family onto your computer so it's generally accepted that these terms are synonymous in digital application, but it's good to know the origin and proper usage.
+But when moving into the digital realm, you'll be installing that typeface via font or font family onto your computer so it's generally accepted that these terms are synonymous in digital applications, but it's good to know the origin and proper usage.

 Font Family - Some fonts come from a larger font family.
-The Helvetica typeface for instance, has Helvetica Bold, Helvetica Light Oblique, Helvetica Regular.
+The Helvetica typeface for instance, has Helvetica Bold, Helvetica Light Oblique, and Helvetica Regular.
 The entire collection of these font files is called the font family.

-All of these terms are part of what is known as Typography - or the art and technique or arranging type.
+These terms are part of what is known as Typography - or the art and technique or arranging type.

 If you really love the study of typography and want to dig deeper, I highly recommend the following resources: